TERMS OF SERVICE

-Additionally, we may disclose Personally Identifiable Information we collect from you to third parties if we believe such disclosure is necessary: to comply with the law or in response to a subpoena, court order, government request, or other legal process; to protect the interested, rights, safety, or property of HopeLine and its volunteers or staff; to enforce our Terms; to address fraud, security, technical issues, or to operate the Services or its infrastructure properly.
+Additionally, we may disclose Personally Identifiable Information we collect from you to third parties if we believe such disclosure is necessary: to comply with the law or in response to a subpoena, court order, government request, or other legal processes; to protect the interested, rights, safety, or property of HopeLine and its volunteers or staff; to enforce our Terms; to address fraud, security, technical issues, or to operate the Services or its infrastructure properly.

 Sometimes, it is in your best interest that HopeLine provides you with a referral to another hotline, program, or resource in your area.
 We will pass along their contact information to you, but we will not give them your contact information.
 It is always your choice if you want to use the provided referral.
 We will not act as a liaison between you and other services.
 HopeLine cannot always guarantee the services of a provided referral, and responsibility and discretion of use are deferred back to the caller or texter when a referral has been provided.

 Children Under 13 Years of Age

 As a not-for-profit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, HopeLine is exempt from compliance with the Children’s Online Privacy Protection Act of 1998.
 Despite this, we take the privacy of children seriously and encourage users and their parents to review our Terms to understand what information may be collected.

 Governing Law; International Users

 These Terms and the provision of the Services are governed solely by and shall be interpreted according to the laws of the State of North Carolina.
 Our Services are operated in the United States.
-If you are located outside of the United States, please be aware that any information you provide will be collected in or transferred to the Unites States.
+If you are located outside of the United States, please be aware that any information you provide will be collected in or transferred to the United States.